zhaaaa7/data-structure/time-complexity.md

 * every value on the left of a particular node is smaller than it
 * do search, insertion and delete quickly
 3. search: run time is the height of the tree: O(logN)
-4. complications: unbalanced binary tree, worst case for BST, O(n)
+4. complications: unbalanced binary tree, worst case for BST, O(n), just a linked list

 #### Heap
 1. another specific type of tree,complete tree,left first, elements are arranged in increasing or decreasing order